 Meetings of the PSCAB are held on the fourth Tuesday of each month at 6:00 p.m.

-The PSCAB is comprised of six members, two from each Council district, who serve two-year terms.
+The PSCAB is comprised of six resident members who serve two-year terms.
+Members must be residents of Blue Springs; best efforts will be made to appoint equal representation from each Council District.
 In addition to the six members, the PSCAB shall interview and recommend one student entering their senior year of high school to serve a one-year term as a non-voting member.
 All members are appointed by the Mayor and approved by the City Council.
-One Councilmember shall serve a one-year term as a non-voting liaison and is appointed by the Mayor and approved by the City Council.
+One Councilmember shall serve a one-year term as a non-voting liaison.